zywkloo/CSI-MurderOnThe2ndFloor/README.md

  </p>

 ## What's next for Crime Scene Investigator
-We could give more advice on reducing the suspects by correlating their behaviour and time data by algorithms if we have more time.
+We could narrow down the suspects by analyzing their behaviour and time data if we have more time.

 ## People